Enterprise-CMCS/macpro-mdct-qmr/README2.md

    ![After](./.images/afterCode.png?raw=true)

-3. Go to the services/app-api/handlers/dynamoUtils/measureList.ts and copy the array of measures from the previous year and copy them into the new year.
+3. Go to the `services/app-api/handlers/dynamoUtils/measureList.ts` and copy the array of measures from the previous year and copy them into the new year.
 Make any additions or removals of measures as needed per requirements.

+4. Update any import names from the past year to the latest year (e.g. 2021 -> 2022)

+5. Copy over the `/globalValidations`, `/CommonQuestions`, and `/Qualifiers` directories to the latest year

+6. Similar to Step 4, update import names from the previous year to the most recent year

+## Things to Look Out For (Gotchas)

+If you are creating a new shared component (e.g. files under `/globalValidations`) while editing the previous year's files, it is possible that merge conflicts will arise.
+Make sure these concurrent changes are not overwriting or removing necessary code.

 # Debugging Problems and Solutions